Accessibility Statement

 - Skip-to-content link on every page

-- Keyboard navigation support throughout — including Cmd/Ctrl+K search and ? help
+- Keyboard navigation throughout.
+Including Cmd/Ctrl+K search and ? help

 - Semantic HTML and ARIA labels on icons, buttons, and dialogs

-- Color contrast meeting WCAG AA in both light and dark themes
+- Body text and metadata meet WCAG 2.1 AA 4.5:1 contrast in both light and dark themes

-- Responsive layout works on screen readers and mobile assistive technology
+/bills/c-22-45-1) instead of UUIDs, so links read meaningfully aloud - Responsive layout works with screen readers and mobile assistive technology

 - Respect for

-prefers-reduced-motionfor users sensitive to animations - Resizable text up to 200% without loss of functionality
+prefers-reduced-motion.
+All transitions and animations collapse to ~0 ms when the OS setting is on - Resizable text up to 200% without loss of functionality

-- Bilingual (EN/FR) with language switcher and proper
+htmlFororaria-label); errors announced withrole="alert" - Bilingual (EN/FR) with language switcher;

 Known limitations